|

 To overcome the habit

-of constantly reaching for a cigarette, it will be necessary to teach yourself
+of constantly reaching for tobacco, it will be necessary to teach yourself

 to act in new ways.
 This takes some conscious effort.
 The first step is to

-recognize, as it is happening, the urge to reach for a cigarette; the second
+recognize, as it is happening, the urge to reach for tobacco; the second

 step is to tell yourself to do something different.
 Some people will carry